esgomezm/esgomezm.github.io/_pages/about.md

 ### My research work until now

-My research builds upon the ability to ask & translate biomedical questions into math and my skills to develop new image processing workflows using deep learning, among others.
+My research builds upon the ability to ask & translate biomedical questions into math and the skills to develop new image processing workflows using deep learning, among others.
-These are the projects that brought me the chance to prove so:
+These are the different works that brought me the chance to get such skills and prove myself as a scientist:

 **Cell motility**.
 During my doctorate, I studied cell motility in 3D mesenchymal cell migration.
 I'm particularly interested in deciphering the role of the dendritic protrusions formed by the cells to produce contractile movements.